Top-rated movers to make your Phoenix to Jersey City move easy

 How life is different in Phoenix vs. Jersey City

-Other things to consider for your Phoenix vs. Jersey City move
+Other things to consider for your Phoenix to Jersey City move

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Jersey City Start the process here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Jersey City.
+Start the process here.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Released Value Protection is the most economical option as it incurs no cost.
 It is provided by movers at no additional charge, but the coverage is minimal.
 Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
 For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
 If coverage for the full value of your items is needed, consultation with the moving company you’re hiring for other options or a third-party insurance provider is recommended.